rabumaabraham/CODSOFT-TASK3/README.md

 # Password Generator

-The Password Generator is a Python application that allows users to generate strong and random passwords based on their desired length and complexity.
+This is a fully functional password generator application built using python, during my python programming internship at CodSoft.
+This Password Generator is a Python application that allows users to generate strong and random passwords based on their desired length and complexity.
 Users can specify whether they want a simple, medium, or strong password, and the program will generate one accordingly.

 ## Table of Contents